96boards/documentation/CONTRIBUTE.md

 ### General Contribution and Bug-Fixes:

 Community contributions are always Welcome!
 This section is intended to help anyone interested in contributing to this repository.
 For quick fixes and corrections its fine just to get stuck in.
-On the other hand if you want to add new pages or write a extra guide then, before you spend a long time working on it, it is a good idea to discuss your idea the repository maintainers and community by raising a [GitHub issue](https://github.com/96boards/documentation/issues) using the guidelines mentioned above.
+On the other hand if you want to add new pages or write a extra guide then, before you spend a long time working on it, it is a good idea to discuss your idea with the repository maintainers and community by raising a [GitHub issue](https://github.com/96boards/documentation/issues) using the guidelines mentioned above.

 Either way, when you are ready to make changes, you will need to do the following (these instructions assume you are a [GitHub user](https://github.com/join):
 - ###### Step 1: [Fork this repository](https://help.github.com/articles/fork-a-repo/)